Powers Museum Location on Historic 66 and Jefferson Highway in Carthage, Missouri

 Below is a 1931 postcard featuring the Taylor Tourist Park managed by H. C. Scoville on what was to become the museum's location (and later re-named Parkview Motor Court) .
 Dr. Calvin Buchanan Taylor built the establishment in the late 1920s and turned it over to his son-in-law to operate.

-U.S. Highway 66 & the Westside of Carthage, Missouri
+Jefferson Highway & Route 66 on the Westside of Carthage, Missouri

-WEST OAK STREET and Businesses Along Route 66 (taken from Carthage City Directories in the collection of the museum's Reference Library)
+WEST OAK STREET Businesses (taken from Carthage City Directories in the collection of the museum's Reference Library)

-Anyone with images of these businesses, please scan at 75 dpi and email to the museum.
+Anyone with images of any of these businesses, please scan at 75 dpi and email to the museum.
 We will gladly add them upon receiving them!

-In 1925, this stretch of the road was residential through town.
+In 1925, this stretch of road still was mostly residential once past the Juvenile Shoe Company and the Memorial Hall located at Garrison & Oak intersection.
 The only businesses found in the city directory were the following: 532 Oak - E. C. Hiatt Grocery, 533 Oak - A. R. Weesner Grocery, 718 Oak - A. W. Hill Grocery, 732 Oak - C. A. Kidd Grocery, 733 Oak - W. H. Saulisberry Grocery, and 1200 Oak - Cainey Cook Grocery.

 Two car companies were found as well on Oak Street in 1937: Joy-Stith Motor Company next to the Joy Garage at the SW corner of McGregor and Oak and Griffith Motor Company Used Cars at 1217 Oak.